• Skip to primary navigation

 Transport of Corrosive Materials

 When the transport of operations involves corrosive materials, butterfly valves are highly suggested.
-Apart from the fact that they can deal with changing temperature and pressure, they can keep up with materials with harmful chemicals.
+Apart from the fact that they can deal with changing temperatures and pressure, they can keep up with materials with harmful chemicals.

 Food Processing and Pharmaceutical Industry